 I am an Assistant Professor in the Department of Computer Science at NC State University and a member of the Wolfpack Security and Privacy Research (WSPR) lab.
+I am also the director of the IoT Smarthome Lab.
 I received my Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign (UIUC).
 Prior to joining NC State University, I was a postdoctoral fellow at Carnegie Mellon University.

 I conduct research in different aspects of security and privacy with a special focus towards designing secure and privacy-preserving technologies.
 My current research direction focuses on exploring the security and privacy challenges in the era of Internet of Things (IoT), where I’m focusing on designing frameworks that can discover, inform and control what information is shared with different data analytics.

 I'm looking to hire motivated students to work together on emerging security and privacy problems.

 - Our paper on analyzing how sensors on smartphones are being used by websites has been accepted for presentation at CCS 2018.

 - Our paper on analyzing the feasibility of using embedded sensors to fingerprint smartphones has been accepted for presentation at PoPETs/PETS 2018.